Sadaf-Ambreen/Data-Wrangling/README.md

 In Lab Finding Duplicates, you will perform the following:

-Identify duplicate rows in the dataset and analyze their characteristics.
+1-Identify duplicate rows in the dataset and analyze their characteristics.

-Visualize the distribution of duplicates based on key attributes.
+2-Visualize the distribution of duplicates based on key attributes.

-Remove duplicate values strategically based on specific criteria.
+3-Remove duplicate values strategically based on specific criteria.

-Outline the process of verifying and documenting duplicate removal.
+4-Outline the process of verifying and documenting duplicate removal.

 In Lab 7-Removing Duplicates,you will perform the following:

-Identify duplicate rows in the dataset.
+1-Identify duplicate rows in the dataset.

-Use suitable techniques to remove duplicate rows and verify the removal.
+2-Use suitable techniques to remove duplicate rows and verify the removal.

-Summarize how to handle missing values appropriately.
+3-Summarize how to handle missing values appropriately.

-Use ConvertedCompYearly to normalize compensation data.
+4-Use ConvertedCompYearly to normalize compensation data.